 I’ve been buying and starting seeds every year since I started gardening (a veteran or even an addict, you might say), but I remember those early days of trying to unravel the mysteries of the various terms and abbreviations in my seed catalogs.
 What was the difference between OP versus F1 seed?
 Or scarification versus stratification?
 What were all those weird letters listed in the tomato descriptions?

-If you’re new to seed shopping, here’s the full rundown of what you might encounter in a seed catalog and what it all means.
+If you’re new to seed shopping, or even if you’ve been doing it a while and always glossed over the terms, here’s the full rundown of what you might encounter in a garden seed catalog and what it all means.
+Bookmark this page to help you read and decode your seed catalogs and seed packets!

 Types of Seeds